 Instead of using a check-in policy to enforce that changesets must have comments, a server-side plug-in could be used instead.
 This would guarantee that our rules are enforced, regardless of the client accessing TFS and if the appropriate check-in policy is available and installed for that client or not.

 The server-side plug-in is installed by just copying a single .DLL to a “PlugIn” folder on the TFS Application Tier (or all Application Tier if you have more than one).

 The following screenshots show how the message looks like that users will see that try to check-in without a comment.

 In Visual Studio:

 - To install, copy TFS.VersionControl.RequireChangesetComments.dll to the “PlugIns” folder, located at: %ProgramFiles%\Microsoft Team Foundation Server 12.0\Application Tier\Web Services\bin\Plugins

-- Download the .ZIP package with all event-handlers here (for TFS 2013 only!).
+- Download the .ZIP package with all event-handlers for TFS 2015.1 or higher here (for TFS 2013, you can find it here).